adishri2005/adishri2005/README.md

 # Aditya Shrivastava's GitHub Readme

 ###Hello there! 👋 I'm Aditya Shrivastava, a passionate and versatile individual pursuing a Bachelor's degree at UPES.
-I wear many hats, including being a developer, innovator, public speaker, graphic designer, content creator, and web developer.
+I wear many hats, including being a developer, innovator, public speaker, graphic designer, and content creator.
 Here's a little bit about me and my journey so far:

 ## About Me